SpaceGT/Astro-Pi/README.md

 Multiple sets of speeds are then calculated using the differences in image capture times.<br>
 A weighted average is done based on the variance of each set to calculate the final speed.<br>

-This process is repeats over a configurable time period as new images are taken.<br>
+This process is repeated over a configurable time period as new images are taken.<br>

 ## Reliability
 Should OpenCV fail or find too little matches, the resulting speed will be discarded.<br>
-At least 5 speeds from OpenCV are required before they are included in the running average.<br>
 Anomalous data is filtered out and the weighted average provides redundancy if one method proves inaccurate.<br>

 ## Testing
 If you're using an Astro-Pi running [main.py](./main.py) will work without any further interaction.<br>
 Options for debugging and general configuration are available in [config.py](./config.py).<br>